 - Piper can lose her actual mind over things you wouldn’t believe.

 - David will scream and abuse everyone around when something doesn’t go his way.

-Several studies that have tried to understand anger-provoked behavior in adolescents and adults have found that angry people do not just wake up one day and start acting violent.
+Several studies that have tried to understand hysterical behavior in adolescents and adults have found that angry people do not just wake up one day and start acting violent.
 Angry behavior often starts early, in childhood, and when a child does not learn to manage that anger in an appropriate manner, their rage often boils over into violence.
 So, what does an angry child look like?

-What does anger in children look like?
+What does a raging or hysterical child look like?

 - Angry children are frequently out of control.

 - A child who is unable to deal appropriately with their anger thinks that everything is everyone else’s fault.
 All their troubles have nothing to do with them.

 - A child struggling with rage issues is also likely to display antisocial conduct.
 This may include behavior such as bullying, aggressive behavior toward others, kicking or breaking things, saying cruel things and so on.

 - Raging children have frequent fits of rage.

 Why is your child so angry and hysterical?
 Understanding the raging child